 In the future, as REVEN COO and ERP Manager, Oli Schäfer will manage, and monitor all these processes and our new ERP software.

 Exactly these are then by definition the tasks of a COO, just the management, control and organization of the entire operating processes and the operational services.
 That’s exactly what Oli Schäfer is building up step by step at REVEN, and the first important step in this direction has already been taken in connection with the ERP project.

-In the sense of our “Inside REVEN” project, we now introduce Oliver Schäfer and let him speak in the form of an interview, as a further piece of introduce these persons who make REVEN and who are REVEN.
+In the spirit of our “Inside REVEN” project, we will now introduce Oliver Schäfer through an interview, as a further piece of introduce these persons who make REVEN and who are REVEN.

 Oliver if you could meet a famous personality – whether alive or dead – who would it be and why?

 I would like to meet many famous people, mainly musicians.
 But I like Lemmy Kilmister from Motörhead.
 He is actually my idol musically since I had a guitar in my hands for the first time.
 For me, he did not just make music, but also embodied and lived the whole thing.
 Admirable is that he remained native until the very end and was not lifted off or overbearing.

 For which three things in your life are you most thankful?